Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 • Dependence and withdrawal syndrome

 Tricyclic antidepressants can be detected with a TCA panel depending on the test used.
-However, pregabalin and gabapentin are not among the substances detected by all standard rapid tests.
-A device or analysis adapted to the substance being sought must be chosen.
+However, pregabalin and gabapentin are not among the substances Detected by all standard rapid tests.
+A device or analysis adapted to the substance sought must be chosen.

 TCA Pregabalin: specific panel Gabapentin: specific panel

-Some non-opioid and non-benzodiazepine medications can also be misused.
-The danger often comes sedation, confusion, neurological disorders, and association with alcohol or other psychoactive substances.
+Some non-opioid and non-benzodiazepine medications can also be diverted.
+The danger often comes Sedation, confusion, neurological disorders, and association with alcohol or other psychoactive products.

 Examples of concerned substances